nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-10-22-announcing-scrum-at-scale-workshop-scrum-org/index.md

 resourceType: blog
 slug: announcing-scrum-at-scale-workshop-scrum-org
 aliases:
   - /blog/announcing-scrum-at-scale-workshop-scrum-org
 tags:
   - agile
   - agility
   - ebmgt
   - evidence
   - scrum
   - scrum-at-scale
   - scrum-org
 categories:
   - news-and-reviews
   - people-and-process
-coverImage: nakedalm-experts-professional-scrum-2-2.png
+preview: nakedalm-experts-professional-scrum-2-2.png
 ---

 If you are scaling agility in the enterprise through scrum then you will understand when I say that this can be a very difficult problem.
 And it's mostly about people and about culture and the [Scrum at Scale Workshop](http://nkdagility.com/training/courses/scrum-at-scale-workshop/) can help you.